Hearing Test: simple screenings are performed to determine the general degree of hearing/loss and whether more in-depth testing is necessary.

 Visible Speech Mapping (VSM): to verify proper hearing aid settings, VSM is a “real ear” measurement system that can measure the audibility of speech across the frequency spectrum by placing a microphone within the ear canal near the eardrum.
 This technology is useful in verifying that the hearing aids prescriptive settings are providing optimal audibility for speech.

-Hearing Aid Check, Cleaning, Service, and Simple Modification: the Hearing Institute employs an Audiologist Assistant specifically trained in service and repairs.
+Hearing Aid Repair: the Hearing Institute employs an Audiologist Assistant specifically trained in service and repairs.